S1226 Lead Product

 The drug product is hypothesized to open constricted airways through at least three distinct mechanisms.
 Firstly, through the relaxant effect of CO2 (alone and dissolved into perflubron) on constricted airway smooth muscle; secondly, by lowering surface tension in the inflamed airways; and finally by possibly facilitating penetration and lubrication of mucus plugs, thus enhancing mucociliary clearance.
 Furthermore it works by an entirely different mechanism to the ß-adrenergic agonists and thus complements, rather than replaces, existing treatments.

-SolAeroMed has completed a phase I trial demonstrating S1226 is safe in healthy subjects.
-SolAeroMed has also completed a phase II clinical trial showing S1226 is safe and effective in relieving an allergen-induced asthma attack in mild asthmatics.
-SolAeroMed is currently undergoing a phase II clinical trial in cystic fibrosis / non-CF bronchietasis and are still currently recruiting.
+SolAeroMed has completed a phase I trial demonstrating S1226 is safe in healthy subjects and a phase II clinical trial showing S1226 is safe and effective in relieving an allergen-induced asthma.
+SolAeroMed is currently conducrting a phase II clinical trial in cystic fibrosis / non-CF bronchietasis for which are currently recruiting.
+SolAeroMed

 Rapid Airway Opening

 The rapid bronchodilatory effect of the formulation is readily apparent in a video taken from a sheep model of asthma.
 The sheep in the video below had been induced to an asthma-like condition before being rescued by S1226.
 Both the bronchoconstriction (tightening of airways) in response to methacholine aerosol and the later bronchodilation (opening of airways) in response to the treatment are observable.

 Watch how S1226 causes bronchodilation from inside the lung.